 Let’s get to know the professionals at Synergis that help match job opportunities with top talent.
-This month, we sat down with Steven Wright, Sr. Account Executive who works from our office in Atlanta on all things IT.
+This month, we sat down with Steven Wright, Sr. Account Executive who works from our office in Atlanta.

 In addition to my strong desire to continue growing my knowledge and self-educating in the tech field, I have always been a proponent of giving back to the community.
 This has led to my participation in AITP – the Association of Information Technology Professionals – and my seat as President of the Atlanta chapter.
 I am proud to be involved with an organization like AITP where I can give back to the community that has given me so much.
 I am also exceptionally proud to be part of the Synergis family – an organization that holds the same values that I have – integrity, honesty, excellence, community and a compelling desire to give back!